fastlane/docs/docs/best-practices/continuous-integration/bitrise.md

 ## How to configure _fastlane match_ for Bitrise

-If you want to use [_fastlane match_](https://github.com/fastlane/fastlane/tree/master/match) in your [bitrise.io](https://www.bitrise.io/) build you only have to do three things:
+If you want to use [_fastlane match_](https://github.com/fastlane/fastlane/tree/master/match) in your Bitrise build you only have to do three things:

 1. Make sure that a single SSH key can be used to `git clone` both your main repository (the one you register on [bitrise.io](https://www.bitrise.io/)) and the `match` repository.